Generic selectors

 Per the statutes of the Old Testament, all oaths are to be sworn by the name of God.
 God required the ancient Israelites to swear by His name in part because of the influence of the Egyptians and other pagan nations who swore oaths according to their own gods:

-HEBREWS 6:13, 16 For God, after promising Abraham, swore by Himself, since He [God] could swear by none greater [than Himself], … 16 For indeed, men swear by the greater, and confirmation by an oath puts an end to all disputes between them.
+HEBREWS 6:13, 16 For when God made a promise to Abraham, because He [God] could swear by no one greater, He swore by Himself, … 16 For men indeed swear by the greater, and an oath for confirmation is for them an end of all dispute.

-IMPORTANT: Swearing an oath by the name of God (YHVH or Yehovah) provides the greatest assurance to the other party of the covenant that their oath is truthful, legitimate, and will be fulfilled.
+IMPORTANT: Swearing an oath by the name of God provides the greatest assurance to the other party of the covenant that their oath is truthful, legitimate, and will be fulfilled.

 False Oaths